Swasth-Apps/swasth.co/src/pages/blog/imposter-syndrome.md

 * Obsessive and paranoid thoughts – worrying about what people think, exaggerating small problems to large ones, and so on.
 This is especially true when receiving criticism from others.
 * Strong shifts in the mood when receiving praise – going quickly from over-excitement to strong self-doubt.
 This one was particularly challenging since joining Intercom because there’s a strong feedback culture.

 Opening up with a mental health professional may enable a person to identify the reason for their feelings, giving them the chance to tackle the underlying causes.
 Thus, we have designed an absolute program to help you get rid of the syndrome plus you remain in direct contact with our experts.
-The program consists of several sessions that you are supposed to complete within a week.
-These sessions are as follows:
+The program consists of several sessions as follows:

 Session 1 - Introduction